 Rooms are assigned on a first-come, first-served basis.
-If a room is to be assigned to you after we receive your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit by May 1,2013.
+If a room is to be assigned to you after we receive your completed online form, you will receive a communication instructing you to submit a Student Financial Agreement and a $250 non-refundable commitment deposit.

 The Max & Reba E. Richter loan program provides students with a $1,000 interest-free loan due 5 years post-graduation.
 Please indicate interest on your housing application once you have been emailed the link to the application.
 You must apply for the loan each year of your residency.

 In addition, financial assistance will be available for eligible students.
 For more information, visit the Financial Aid website.